In addition to the information on this page, you must ensure you read the following documents –

 Q. I haven’t got a passport or driving license – will I still be able to sit my exam?

 A. It is generally best to bring your college ID card for your exams, although you can use any photo ID which is ‘in date’ in order to sit your exam.
 The only exception to this is certain professional boards that require specific forms of ID – you will be informed if this is the case in advance.

 Q. I don’t know my candidate number; how will I know where to sit?

-Q. I had access arrangements at school but don’t know whether the College knows about these,
+Q. I had access arrangements at school but don’t know whether the College knows about these, what should I do?